RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/04-Inverse-Queries.md

 **Example:**

-Find the user in different objects is another utility that this inverse queries allows.
-To find the user occurrences you can use "admin-c", "tech-c", "abuse-c", "zone-c" attributes.
-However, you need to specify a lot of attributes just to find the occurrences for one user, therefore there is an attribute that includes these 4 attributes. "person" or "pn" attribute.
+An inverse query can be used to search person attributes in objects.
+To find a user you could search on “admin-c:”, “tech-c:”, “abuse-c:”, “zone-c:” attributes, however you need to specify all these attributes just to find the results for one user.
+There is an attribute that includes these 4 attributes: the “person:” or “pn:” attribute:

 whois -i admin-c,tech-c,abuse-c,zone-c  &lt;**person** value&gt;